SaltyOnigiri/enterprise-data-warehouse/docs/business_requirements.md

 ## Project Overview

 The organization stores customer, product, sales, and reference data across separate CRM and ERP systems.
-This fragmentation makes reporting difficult, requiring data from multiple sources to be manually combined before analysis.
+This fragmentation makes reporting difficult and increases the risk of inconsistent business metrics.

-This project builds a centralized enterprise data warehouse using a Medallion Architecture to integrate, cleanse, and standardize data into a single source of truth for downstream analytics and reporting.
+This project addresses those challenges by building a centralized enterprise data warehouse in Databricks using a Medallion Architecture.
+Raw operational data is ingested, cleansed, validated, and transformed into analytics-ready dimensional models.

 ## Project Objectives

-- Consolidate CRM and ERP data into a unified warehouse
+- Integrate CRM and ERP data into a centralized warehouse
 - Improve data quality through cleansing, validation, and standardization
-- Flag data quality issues without unnecessarily discarding records
+- Preserve transparency by flagging invalid data during transformation
-- Create analytics-ready datasets through a layered architecture
+- Build analytics-ready dimension and fact tables using a star schema
-- Provide clear technical documentation and reproducible ETL processes
+- Provide clear documentation and reproducible ETL pipelines

 ## Business Goals

 ### Data Integration

-Combine customer, product, sales, and reference data from multiple operational systems into a centralized platform.
+Consolidate customer, product, sales, and reference data from multiple source systems into a single analytical platform.

 ### Data Quality

-Standardize inconsistent values, validate business rules, identify invalid records, and create quality flags that enable downstream users to understand potential data issues.
+Apply business rules to standardize values, validate records, and improve consistency across datasets.

 Examples include:
-- Invalid or missing dates
+- Duplicate customer removal
+- Product date range validation
+- Sales value validation and recalculation where appropriate
-- Invalid product date ranges
+- Birth date validation
-- Missing or invalid sales values
-- Invalid birth dates
-- Standardized country and gender values
+- Standardized gender, marital status, and country values
+- Product key standardization for cross-system joins

 ### Analytics Enablement

-Provide clean, consistent datasets that can be used for reporting, dashboarding, and future dimensional modeling.
+Deliver business-ready dimension and fact tables optimized for reporting, dashboarding, and ad hoc SQL analysis.

 ### Maintainability

-Implement a structured Bronze → Silver → Gold architecture that separates raw ingestion from business transformations and simplifies future enhancements.
+Use a layered Bronze → Silver → Gold architecture that clearly separates raw ingestion, transformation logic, and analytical models.

 ## Scope

 ### Included

-- CRM source data ingestion
-- ERP source data ingestion
+- CRM and ERP data ingestion
 - Bronze layer raw data storage
-- Silver layer data cleansing and standardization
+- Silver layer cleansing, validation, and standardization
-- Data quality validation and flag creation
-- Derived columns to support downstream processing
+- Business rule enforcement and derived columns
-- Gold layer dimensional modeling
+- Gold layer star schema with dimension and fact tables
-- Reporting-ready datasets
+- Surrogate key generation and dimensional joins
-- Architecture and technical documentation
+- Architecture diagrams and technical documentation

-### Excluded

-- Real-time streaming ingestion
-- Slowly Changing Dimensions (SCD)
-- Machine learning workloads
-- Automated orchestration and scheduling
-- Incremental change capture

 ## Success Criteria

-- Source data is successfully ingested into the warehouse
+- Source data is successfully ingested into Bronze tables
-- Data quality issues are identified through validation logic and quality flags
-- Key fields are standardized across systems
+- Business rules and validations are applied in the Silver layer
+- Gold layer provides consistent customer, product, and sales models
+- Fact and dimension tables are linked through surrogate keys
-- Invalid or inconsistent records are handled appropriately
+- Invalid records are appropriately flagged or excluded from analytical models
-- Gold datasets support consistent analytical reporting
-- Documentation is complete and reproducible
+- Documentation accurately describes the architecture and implementation

 ## Expected Outcomes

-Upon completion, the solution will provide:
+Upon completion, the solution provides:

-- A centralized enterprise data warehouse
+- A centralized enterprise data warehouse built in Databricks
-- A Medallion Architecture (Bronze, Silver, Gold)
+- A Medallion Architecture consisting of Bronze, Silver, and Gold layers
 - Cleaned and standardized Silver datasets
-- Analytics-ready fact and dimension tables
+- A star schema with customer and product dimensions linked to a sales fact table
-- Built-in data quality flags for improved transparency
+- Built-in data quality validation and business rule enforcement
-- Consistent reporting across CRM and ERP data sources
+- Analytics-ready data suitable for reporting and business intelligence
-- A scalable foundation for future business intelligence initiatives
+- A maintainable foundation for future expansion